 Whether you're here for a Mayo Clinic visit or a spontaneous weekend getaway, Rochester, Minnesota offers more than meets the eye.
 In just 48 hours, you can explore a vibrant city packed with local eats, live music, tasty brews and public art; unwind in scenic parks and trails; and discover unique attractions that blend culture, history, and Midwestern charm.
-This two-day guide is your key to experiencing Rochester at its fullest, whatever your speed.
+Choose your two-day guide and experience all that Rochester has to offer.

 Day 1: Thursday